-BIO 250 Special Topics 3-4 credits
+BIO 250 Special Topics

-BIO 268 Introduction to Human
+BIO 268 Introduction to Human Anatomy and Physiology

-Anatomy and Physiology 4 credits This course provides an introduction to the structure and function of the human body.
+This course provides an introduction to the structure and function of the human body.
 Prerequisite: BIO 135.

-BIO 270 Human Anatomy and Physiology I 4 credits This course examines the relationships between the structure and function of the human body.
+Human Anatomy and Physiology I

+This course examines the relationships between the structure and function of the human body.
 Topics covered include cells, tissues, integument, skeletal system, muscular system, nervous system and sensory organs.
 This course is the first part of a two-course sequence in anatomy and physiology.
 Prerequisite: BIO 135.

-BIO 275Human Anatomy and Physiology II4 creditsThis course covers the structure and function of the endocrine system, circulatory system, respiratory system, digestive system, urinary system and reproductive systems.
+Human Anatomy and Physiology II

+This course covers the structure and function of the endocrine system, circulatory system, respiratory system, digestive system, urinary system and reproductive systems.
 This course is the second part of a twocourse sequence in anatomy and physiology.
 Prerequisite: BIO 270.

-BIO 280 Plants of Iowa 4 credits This course surveys the common plant species, including graminoids, herbaceous forbs, and woody trees and shrubs, currently found in Iowa's natural areas.
+BIO 280 Plants of Iowa

+This course surveys the common plant species, including graminoids, herbaceous forbs, and woody trees and shrubs, currently found in Iowa's natural areas.
 Emphasis is placed on the identification of native and introduced angiosperm species.
 Recognition of key vegetative and reproductive features of these plants will be covered.
 Some attention also will be given to recognizing species considered invasive, endangered or threatened in Iowa.
 Prerequisite: BIO 140 or BIO 231.